neutrons/SNAPRed/docs/source/getting_started.rst

 **Path conflicts (workbench still using site-packages):**

-- Run ``pixi run --environment local-mantid test-local-mantid-comprehensive`` for a complete diagnosis
+- Run ``pixi run test-local-mantid-comprehensive`` for a complete diagnosis
-- Run ``pixi run --environment local-mantid test-local-mantid-full`` to verify all components are using local build
+- Run ``pixi run test-local-mantid-full`` to verify all components are using local build
 - Check that both ``MANTID_BUILD_DIR`` and ``MANTID_BUILD_SRC`` are set correctly
 - Ensure the environment variables are taking precedence by checking the output of ``debug-local-mantid-env``